Life Insurance Options In the Richmond, Virginia Area

 Term Life

 Term life insurance is usually the cheapest option to pay on a monthly basis.
 However, term life has no cash value.
 The low cost makes it popular, on the other hand, if you outlive the “term” the policy expires.
+This type of policy is what we call "just in case" insurance.
+It can work well for a younger person looking for an affordable monthly premium.
 Another form of Term Life is Mortgage Protection insurance.

 Whole Life